 Internationally oriented, this course brings together the academic study of tourism and the practical development of management skills to give you a balanced start to your career.
 It is an academic course with strong vocational relevance.

-The programme is informed by ongoing research and review from our academic team, to ensure that the content of the course reflects contemporary issues and debates in the tourism industry.
+This Wittenborg University of Applied Sciences programme is informed by ongoing research and review from our academic team, to ensure that the content of the course reflects contemporary issues and debates in the tourism industry.
 Teaching is underpinned by expertise and in many cases first-hand experience of the industry.

-The compulsory work placement module offers you a great opportunity to gain first-hand experience in the field which will improve your employment prospects following graduation.
+The compulsory work placement module offers you a great opportunity to gain first-hand experience in the field, which will improve your employment prospects following graduation.

 The style of teaching will differ according to module, but it will variously involve lectures, seminars, group exercises, case studies and student presentations.
 The group work will gradually reduce over the three years as you learn to work more independently, culminating in your final project or dissertation.